manvijain08/manvijain08/README.md

 ## Hi there 👋

 - 💎 Currently working on ReactJS.
-- 🎲 Learning technologies to become FUll-STack developer.
+- 🎲 Learning technologies to become FULL-STACk developer.
 - 💡 Let's get in touch and collaborate on any project idea.
 - 💌 <a href="mailto:manvijain0888@gmail.com">manvijain0888@gmail.com</a>
 <br/>